Russia likely behind US military document leak, US officials say

 The Kremlin and Russia's embassy in Washington did not immediately respond to requests for comment.

-Later on Friday, an additional batch of classified documents appearing to detail US national security secrets pertaining to areas including Ukraine, the Middle East and China surfaced on social media, the New York Times reported.

-The Pentagon has declined to comment on the authenticity of the documents.
-The initial batch circulated on sites including Twitter and Telegram, dated March 1 and bearing markings showing them classified as "Secret" and "Top Secret."
+The Pentagon has declined to comment on the authenticity of the documents circulating on sites including Twitter and Telegram, which are dated March 1 and bear markings showing them classified as "Secret" and "Top Secret."

 A leak of such sensitive documents is highly unusual and would automatically trigger an investigation.